joseph0x45/deeznutsh/README.md

-# goodiesh
+# DeezNutsh
-A collection of bash scripts to automate things and speed up development process
+A collection of bash goodies to make developers life easier